ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Throughout this document, examples for CBOR data items are expressed in CBOR extended diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Appendix G of RFC8610}} ("diagnostic notation").
 Diagnostic notation comments are often used to provide a textual representation of the parameters' keys and values.

 In the CBOR diagnostic notation used in this document, constructs of the form e'SOME_NAME' are replaced by the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
-For example, {e'sign_enc_alg': 10, e'sign_alg': -8} stands for {9: 10, 10: -8}.
+For example, {e'gp_enc_alg': 10, e'sign_alg': -8} stands for {9: 10, 10: -8}.

 Note to RFC Editor: Please delete the paragraph immediately preceding this note.
 Also, in the CBOR diagnostic notation used in this document, please replace the constructs of the form e'SOME_NAME' with the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
 Finally, please delete this note.